karx/homepage/_drafts/the-streaming-age.md

 The ingestion servers basically runs a service which understands this encoding, maintains a small buffer, and projects forward this Media as an open endpoint for viewing, often embedded into a webpage or sometimes another Stream. _The Public Cloud_

+### Interactions

+What are the various types of interactions that are possible on this canvas, examples of how it is being used.

 ## Refs

 * [https://en.wikipedia.org/wiki/Radio_calisthenics](https://en.wikipedia.org/wiki/Radio_calisthenics "https://en.wikipedia.org/wiki/Radio_calisthenics")